Builders and Innovators: Conversation with Nick Mehta

 Yeah, it's really hard.
 And I wouldn't say by the way, it started my dog got a collaborator in the background.

-But basically, we, we, we, I think that's a constant balance for every entrepreneur.
+But basically, we, I think that's a constant balance for every entrepreneur.

 Probably you've been through this in your career as well, where you want to cast a big shadow and paint a big vision.

-Like, everything that happened to gain site is individual human beings, giving trust in us, working with us, helping us evolve the company, being an advocate, like I can like, name all those people that got us to this point.
+Like, everything that happened against site is individual human beings, giving trust in us, working with us, helping us evolve the company, being an advocate, like I can, like, name all those people that got us to this point.

 And so I think there's some combination of like, not losing sight of those individual people and working with them.